tfoerst3r/particle_conversion/docs/config_docu.md

 # Example

+## Basic Example

-In the following is a basic example of a `<name>.toml` configuration file.
+In the following is a basic example with the name, e.g `base.toml`.
+The same file can be found in the `./config/` folder.

 ```
 [reactor]